Sustainability Pathways Fellowships

 Application and Program Timeline

-- Application review begins March 1st and will continue on a rolling basis as positions are filled
+- Review of the applications begins December 1st with the priority deadline and will continue on a rolling basis until January 11th

 Some positions are already filled for this summer by students participating in the Climate Leadership Certificate program.

 - Cascade Carnivore Project: Wildlife Biology Field Crew

 - Clean Air Methow: Community Coordinator: Health & Climate / Air Quality Program

 - Foundation for Youth Resiliency and Engagement (FYRE): Youth Advocate

 - Lucky Shoe Farm: Regenerative Agriculture and Habitat Restoration Practicum

 - Methow at Home: Sustainability Practicum Supporting Aging in Place

 - Methow Valley Fire Lookouts: Fire Lookouts Practicum

 - Methow Valley Ranger District, Okanogan-Wenatchee National Forest: Forest Restoration Practicum